UP man aboard crashed plane had gone to pay obeisance to Lord Pashupatinath in Nepal after birth of son | Business

 According to locals, Rajbhar operated a ''Jan Sewa Kendra'' (public service centre), Kushwaha was in the computer business and Sharma worked as a computer operator in a two-wheeler showroom.

-Villagers said the four were to return to Ghazipur on Tuesday after paragliding in the popular tourist hub of Pokhra.
+Villagers said the four were to return to Ghazipur on Tuesday after paragliding in the popular tourist hub of Pokhara.

 The fifth Indian in the plane was identified as Sanjay Jaiswal.

-At least 68 people were killed when a Yeti Airlines passenger plane with 72 people on board, including five Indians, crashed into a river gorge while landing at the newly-opened airport in central Nepal's resort city of Pokhara on Sunday, officials said.
+At least 68 people were killed when the Yeti Airlines passenger plane with 72 people on board crashed into a gorge while landing at the newly-opened airport in central Nepal's resort city of Pokhara on Sunday, officials said.

 There is no information about any survivor so far, an airline spokesperson said.